Tuinity/Tuinity/README.md

   ```

 There is no repository required since the artifacts should be locally installed
-via building concrete.
+via building tuinity.

 ## Building and setting up
 Run the following commands in the root directory:

 ```
-./concrete patch
+./tuinity patch
 ```

 This should initialize the repo such that you can now start modifying and creating
 patches.
-The folder `Concrete-API` is the api repo and the `Concrete-Server` folder
+The folder `Tuinity-API` is the api repo and the `Tuinity-Server` folder
 is the server repo and will contain the source files you will modify.

 #### Creating a patch
-Patches are effectively just commits in either `Concrete-API` or `Concrete-Server`.
+Patches are effectively just commits in either `Tuinity-API` or `Tuinity-Server`.
-To create one, just add a commit to either repo and run `./concrete rb`, and a
+To create one, just add a commit to either repo and run `./tuinity rb`, and a
 patch will be placed in the patches folder.
 Modifying commits will also modify its
 corresponding patch file.

 #### Building

-Use the command `./concrete build` to build the api and server.
+Use the command `./tuinity build` to build the api and server.
 Compiled jars
-will be placed under `Concrete-API/target` and `Concrete-Server/target`.
+will be placed under `Tuinity-API/target` and `Tuinity-Server/target`.

-To get paperclip jars, run `./concrete jar`.
+To get paperclip jars, run `./tuinity jar`.